oracle-livelabs/oci/oci-dataflow/dataflow-streaming-workshop/00-introduction/introduction.md

 * An Oracle Free Tier with a 30-day free trial or Paid Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported.

 If you are running the workshop in a Paid Cloud Account, ensure you have the permissions below:
-* Oracle Cloud resources and permissions to create a file system.
-See **[Creating File Systems](https://docs.oracle.com/en-us/iaas/Content/File/Tasks/creatingfilesystems.htm)** and **[Service Limits](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/servicelimits.htm#top)** in the Oracle Cloud documentation.
-*	Oracle Cloud Account Administrator role or manage apm-domains permission in the target compartment.
-See **[Perform Oracle Cloud Infrastructure Prerequisites (APM)](https://docs.oracle.com/en-us/iaas/application-performance-monitoring/doc/perform-oracle-cloud-infrastructure-prerequisite-tasks.html)** in the Oracle Cloud documentation.
+* Oracle Cloud Account Administrator role to manage polices, compartment, usergroup, resource manager.

 ## Acknowledgements
 - **Author** - Sujoy Chowdhury, Senior Principal Product Manager,